cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-tokens/_index.md

 use `acra-tokens` to remove tokens that were accessed more than N days ago.
 In some cases, "accessed long time ago" does not mean it is useless now, you can first `disable` old tokens and then run some tests of your application to ensure it works properly.
-If turns out some disabled token is actually needed, you can `enable` it back.
+If some disabled token is actually needed, you can `enable` it back.
 And then, if everything is OK, `remove` remaining disabled tokens.

-Here are supported sub-commands:
+Here is the list of `acra-tokens` subcommands:

 * [`status`]({{< ref "status" >}}) —
-  show token storage statistics
+  shows token storage statistics;

 * [`disable`]({{< ref "disable" >}}) —
-  disable tokens, preventing their use
+  disables tokens, preventing their use;

 * [`enable`]({{< ref "enable" >}}) —
-  enable back once disabled tokens, allowing their use
+  enables back once disabled tokens, allowing their usage;

 * [`remove`]({{< ref "remove" >}}) —
-  remove tokens from the storage
+  removes tokens from the storage.